 - Sending or receiving material of a profane, pornographic, or threatening nature.

-- Sabotage, misuse, or abuse of equipment or software on or off campus, through the introduction of viruses or mechanical tampering.
+- Sabotage, misuse, or abuse of equipment or software on or off campus, including the introduction of unauthorized software or mechanical tampering.

 - Unauthorized alteration of the College’s computer files.